-Applications will be accepted on a rolling basis and reviewed on the following timeline:
+Applications have been accepted on a rolling basis and reviewed on the following timeline:

 The Community Foundation of South Puget Sound generally makes grants to 501(c)(3) “public charities” that serve Thurston, Mason, and Lewis County residents.

 We will accept applications from organizations with a regional or statewide geography if the organization acknowledges that 100% of grant funds will be used toward filling a crucial and otherwise unmet need in Thurston, Mason, and/or Lewis County.
 We will accept applications for programs run by religious organizations if the program meets a crucial and otherwise unmet need in the community and does not require religious participation.
 Organizations that offer childcare, including camps, whose applications demonstrate robust or inclusive programming or service to underserved populations may apply.
-If your organization or group is not a 501(c)(3), you must secure a fiscal sponsor or obtain prior approval to apply from our Director of Community Programs (firstname.lastname@example.org).
+If your organization or group is not a 501(c)(3), you must secure a fiscal sponsor or obtain prior approval from our team.
+For further assistance with this matter, please email firstname.lastname@example.org.

 Organizations that qualify for one of these exceptions must meet all other 2022 Resilience Fund requirements.